Vishwa1030/Diabetics-prediction-using-RandomForestClassifier/README.md

 # Diabetics-prediction-using-RandomForestClassifier
-This project focuses on predicting the likelihood of a person having diabetes based on various health-related attributes.
-It utilizes the Random Forest classification algorithm to make predictions and provides a  predicting a future  healthly things for input and prediction.
+"This project focuses on predicting the likelihood of a person having diabetes based on various health-related attributes.
+It utilizes the Random Forest classification algorithm to make predictions and provides a  predicting a future  healthly things for input and prediction."

 # How to Use in Google Colab
 1.Open the provided Jupyter Notebook in Google Colab.